cage-challenge/cage-challenge-4/README.md

 ![Cage-Logo](/documentation/docs/assets/CAGE-Logo-small.png)

 ## Published Results
-The results of this challenge were published at the 39th Annual AAAI Conference on Artificial Intelligence [Exploring the Efficacy of Multi-Agent Reinforcement Learning for Autonomous Cyber Defence: A CAGE Challenge 4 Perspective](https://ojs.aaai.org/index.php/AAAI/article/view/35158) which can be referenced as:
+The results of this challenge were published at the 39th Annual AAAI Conference on Artificial Intelligence [Exploring the Efficacy of Multi-Agent Reinforcement Learning for Autonomous Cyber Defence: A CAGE Challenge 4 Perspective](https://ojs.aaai.org/index.php/AAAI/article/view/35158).
+Please use one or both of the following citations when citing this challenge.
 ```
 @inproceedings{kiely2025exploring,
   title={Exploring the Efficacy of Multi-Agent Reinforcement Learning for Autonomous Cyber Defence: A CAGE Challenge 4 Perspective},